The Benefits of Crossing the Threshold of Your Comfort Zone

 In 1908, psychologists Robert M. Yerkes and John D. Dodson explained that a state of relative comfort creates a steady level of performance.
 In order to maximize performance, however, we need a state of relative anxiety—a space where our stress levels are slightly higher than normal.
 This space is called Optimal Anxiety, and it’s just outside our comfort zone.
 Too much anxiety and we’re too stressed to be productive, and our performance decreases considerably.

-Staying in your comfort zone can result in consistent, steady performance, but by stepping out of it into a new and challenging task you can reach your optimal performance.
+Staying in your comfort zone can result in a consistent, steady performance, but by stepping out of it into a new and challenging task you can reach your optimal performance.
 If we take a minute and think about it, it is quite true that we achieve the most by stepping out of our safe bubbles.

 Anyone who has ever tried to reach the next level, or to achieve something knows that when you really challenge yourself, you can obtain amazing results.
 However, pushing too hard can actually cause a negative result, and reinforce the idea that challenging yourself is a bad idea.
 That is why it is so hard to reach outside your comfort zone.